Georg Schrimpf: Development and style

 Schrimpf was self-taught.
-He drew obsessively from childhood obsessed, both from his own imagination and by copying images that particularly pleased him.
-1913 after his return from Ascona, he attended painting school in Munich for a total of eight days.
-But doubt in his ability was so strong that he hid his work from all but his friend, the writer Oskar Maria Graf (as Schrimpf former baker).
-He sent some of his work to the Berlin publication "Aktion" and was surprised that they were immediately accepted.
-So began his artistic career.
-Among his early supporters were publicist and art patron Herwarth Walden, Herwarth of Der Sturm and Aktion, the art historian and critic Franz Roh and art historian Werner Haftman.
+He drew compulsively as a child, drawing on his imagination and copying the works of others.
+In 1913, after his return from Ascona, he attended painting school in Munich but lasted only 8 days.
+His lack of confidence in his work meant he refused to show it to any but his friend Oskar Maria Graf.
+Persuaded to submit some examples to the Berlin publication "Aktion", Schrimpf was astonished when they were immediately accepted.
+His early supporters included the publicist and art patron Herwarth Walden, Herwarth of Der Sturm and Aktion, and the art historians Franz Roh and Werner Haftman.

 Writing in 2012, for the catalogue of the exhibition "Modernist Masterpieces: the Haubrich Collection at Museum Ludwig" at the Museum Ludwig in Cologne, Olaf Peters says:

 Schrimpf's artistic development emerged out of early Cubism.
 His paintings are characterised by a fixed composition, reduced and clear volumes, and Cubist simplification.
 His use of colour, however, has more in common with the Blauer Reiter group, setting clear highlights and making use of primary colours such as yellow and blue whose intensity disrupts the colour scheme.
 Schrimpf's figurative process, which he began to develop during the First World War, represents a synthesis of Jugendstil, Expressionism and Henri Rousseau's naive monumentality.
 The individual, harmoniously embedded in nature while simultaneously neutralised by it, appears as the main focus of the image.
 Moreover, religious allusions are not entirely absent in his works.